Ready to spend some money on your destination wedding?

 I think the idea is that you need someone to plan your wedding – someone with boots on the ground here in the islands.

 That may or may not be true.
-For 93% of all couples, I can handle every aspect of planning your wedding.
+For 96% of all couples, no wedding planner is needed since I am able to walk you through ever aspect of your wedding day.

 Every planner listed below is a full-service wedding and event planner and should be able to help you with your destination wedding and/or reception.